Here we demystify the home buying process. Learn the steps to buying a home in Austin in our infographic. Download a printable PDF below the graphic.

 With every real estate transaction, there is a mountain of paperwork to sign.
 The last step in the process is to sign all of those documents, which is done at the title company.
 Your lender and your Realtor should go to the closing table with you.
 When you’re interviewing them, ask them if they go to closing.
 If not, a red flag should go up.
 Your transaction is important to us and we think it’s important to see you through every single step.
 You should demand this level of service from your Realtor and lender.

-Step 14: Close Escrow, Become the Owner and Start Moving
+Step 18: Get the Keys, Become the Owner and Start Moving

 A couple of hours after you sign papers, generally, you will become the owner of your home.
 Then, you can get started on another task – moving!